-\textbf{Setting 1: Comparison of i-CMAXENT, CMAXENT, and KCI.} In this setting, we compare \icmaxent against CMAXENT and the Kernel Conditional Independence (KCI) test \citep{zhang2011kernel}.
-For i-CMAXENT, we use constraints on the single-variable interventional distributions $P(Y\mid \ddo(X_i))$ for all potential causes $X_{i}$.
-Since we have five potential causes in each graph, this means we have data on five interventional distributions.
-For CMAXENT, we use constraints on the marginal conditional distributions $P(Y\mid X_{i})$ for each of the five potential causes $X_{i}$.
-Hence, we again have data on five conditional distributions in this case.
-For both \icmaxent and CMAXENT we consider two cases: In the first case we are also given data on the full joint observational distribution $P(\bX)$.
-In the second case only the marginal observational distributions $P(X_1), \dots, P(X_5)$ are given.
-In the second case, we estimate $P(\bX)$ by merging the constraints on the marginals also using MAXENT.
+In the second case, we estimate $\pdf(\bX)$ by merging the constraints on the marginals, also using MAXENT.
 We generate 100 observations per case and per sampled graph.
-From these samples we compute the empirical averages we use as constraints in the optimisation procedure.
-For the KCI test, we assume that KCI has access to 1000 samples from the joint distribution $P(\bX,Y)$.
-This of course does not reflect the causal marginal problem we are considering in this paper.
-In fact, KCI could not be run in such a scenario.\footnote{Similarly, ICP \citep{peters2016causal} is not designed for the causal marginal problem.
-Hence we do not compare against it.} Nevertheless, we benchmark our method against KCI to show what performance can be achieved on this task with access to the full joint observational distribution.
+From these samples, we compute the empirical averages used as constraints in the optimisation procedure.
+For the KCI test, we assume that KCI has access to 1,000 samples from the joint density $\pdf(\bX, Y)$.
+This does not reflect the causal marginal problem we are considering in this paper.
+In fact, KCI could not be run in such a scenario. \footnote{Similarly, ICP \citep{peters2016causal} is not designed for the causal marginal problem.
+Hence, we do not compare against it.} Nevertheless, we benchmark our method against KCI to show what performance can be achieved on this task with access to the full joint observational distribution.

-\textbf{Setting 2: Evaluation of \icmaxent with combinations of interventional and conditional information.} In this setting, we evaluate the performance of \icmaxent for causal feature selection when for a fraction of the variables interventional information is available, while for the other variables we have conditional information.
-With this experiment, we want to emulate something that can often occur in real datasets; that is, that not all the variables are intervenable.
-In this scenario we assume that we are given data on the full joint observational distribution $P(\bX)$ of the potential causes.
+\paragraph{Parental discovery with combinations of interventional and conditional information using \icmaxent} In this setting, we evaluate the performance of \icmaxent for parental discovery when interventional information is available for a fraction of the variables, while for the other variables we only have conditional information.
+With this experiment, we want to emulate a scenario that often occurs in real datasets: namely, that not all variables are intervenable.
+In this scenario, we assume that we are given data on the full joint observational distribution $\pdf(\bX)$ of the potential causes.